- November 06, 1931

 Partnership with Mike Hawthorn and the rivalry with Luigi Musso

 Peter’s compatriot Mike Hawthorn was brought in Ferrari in 1957 and the two were pretty successful partners.
 They also became close friends but at the same time fierce rivals with their teammate Luigi Musso.
-Without a knowledge of Enzo Ferrari, the two British drivers had an agreement to share the prize money.
-That was an unfair battle in which Musso had to take more risk in the races.
+Without knowledge of Enzo Ferrari, the two British drivers had an agreement to share the prize money.
+That was an unfair battle in which Musso had to take more risks in the races.

-In the terms of results, the season of 1957 wasn’t as good.
+In terms of results, the season of 1957 wasn’t as good.
 Collins finished 9th in the Formula 1 World Championship.
 He won the non-championship races in Naples and Syracuse but when he was racing for points, Peter couldn’t find the proper rhythm.

-Meanwhile, in the sports cars races he won the Grand Prix of Venezuela, finished 2nd in the 1000 km of Nurburgring and the Swedish Grand Prix, and was 3rd in 1000 km of Buenos Aires.
+Meanwhile, in the sports car races he won the Grand Prix of Venezuela, finished 2nd in the 1000 km of Nurburgring and the Swedish Grand Prix, and was 3rd in 1000 km of Buenos Aires.

 Video - Peter Collins wins 1956 French Grand Prix

 The beginning of 1958 was an excellent one.
 Driving a Ferrari 250 TR 58 alongside Phil Hill, Collins won the 12 Hours of Sebring.
 Later added a win in BRDC International Trophy in his books, it was followed by the 2nd place in 1000 km of Nurburgring and Sussex Trophy and some good results in Formula 1.

 Despite his variable form, he was one of the title contenders for the F1 title that year.
 The Ferrari driver finished 3rd in the Italian Grand Prix and later won the British Grand Prix at Silverstone, in the race held soon after the death of Luigi Musso in the French Grand Prix.

 Fatal crash at Nurburgring and the end of an era